 Perhaps it may seem like a challenge to invest in proper camping gear since what’s good is never cheap, quality gear actually lasts the distance.

 So ultimately you’ll save money in the long run.
 Furthermore, quality gear will never fail you when you need it the most.

 Neither will it end up in a landfill sooner than it should.
-So make your goal for this year to invest in quality travel and overlanding gear, especially when it comes to clothing, footwear as well as portable fridges, sit on kayaks and car tyres.
+So make your goal for this year to invest in quality travel and overlanding gear, especially when it comes to clothing, footwear as well as portable fridges, kayaks and car tyres.
+Cry only once!

 Spend your hard earned cash wisely and invest in environmentally motivated equipment companies that make use of recyclable materials that are not harsh on the environment and leave a small ecological print.

 Ditch Wet Wipes

 Using wet wipes are delightfully convenient.
 However, you may want to the rethink this convenience.

 While lots of supermarkets claim that they are biodegradable, the truth is that many of them are not.